ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 # Motivation

 C++ provides two families of integer types: signed and unsigned.
-This means that every time we need a variable or constant of integer type we also need to chose if it should be signed or unsigned.
+This means that every time we need a variable or constant of integer type we also need to decide if it should be signed or unsigned.
 The purpose of this note is to discuss reasons for choosing one type or the other, to evaluate the advantages and disadvantages of using signed or unsigned integers.
-Neither option is obviously better than the other and both comes with their own set of problems.
+Neither option is obviously better than the other and both comes with their own set of problems [(34)](https://youtu.be/Fa8qcOd18Hc?t=3080), [(75)](https://youtu.be/82jVpEmAEV4?t=3675).
 Either variant can be used and all problematic code snippets presented here can be fixed regardless of the type used.
 We can always blame "bad code" on "bad programmers", but systematic decisions should be done with (TODO Text here describing local vs global decisions and repeated errors.)